Skip to content

 Following her passion for limiting road accidents and ensuring road safety, in her PhD research, she is exploring the human elements of road accidents; where she researched folk beliefs about road accidents, material culture and road users’ performances in roadside shrines, and personal experience narratives of road accident survivors’ by documenting their lived experiences.
 She believes stories of lived experiences in terms of phenomenology can be an important medium for interpreting social research into effective actions.
 Her methodological interests are phenomenological research, place-valence approach, experience-centred approach, narrative study, and trauma-informed practice.
 She is growing her new research interest in mapping systems analysis to solve social problems through storytelling.

-Stephanie Evans (she/her)
+Stephanie Evans (she/her), BSW

 Stephanie Evans is a dedicated advocate for mental health and disability rights from St. John’s, Newfoundland and Labrador.
 A recent social work graduate, she plans to establish her own private practice.
 Stephanie actively serves as the disability representative for the Canadian Federation of Students Newfoundland and Labrador and works in partnership with Wavemakers to assist students nationwide.
 Additionally, she collaborates with Dawn Canada on research, policy, education, and advocacy focused on women and gender-diverse individuals with disabilities.
 As the chairperson of the National Educational Association of Disabled Students (NEADS), she supports students, staff, and board members.